 - enlarged right pulmonary artery >1.1cm

 - Decreased forced expiratory volume at 1 minute (FEV1) and forced vital capacity (FVC)

-Lung biopsy and histology shows a mixed pattern of inflammation and fibrosis.
+Lung biopsy and histology show a mixed pattern of inflammation and fibrosis.

-Echocardiogram may be considered in cases of severe cardiovascular compromise where there is pulmonary hypertension and an RSVP of greater than 30–40 mmHg.
+An echocardiogram may be considered in cases of severe cardiovascular compromise.
+It helps in diagnosing the associated pulmonary hypertension.
 Cardiac catheterization can be done to confirm the pressures.